rjbou/opam2web/README.md

 `~/myrepo` and the remote named `default` in the local OPAM installation.
 Resulting files will be located in the `website` directory.

+### Statistic calculation

+Several statistics are calculated and rendered on the website.

+- Packages: Number of unique package (name and version) in the repository
+- Last {week,month) users : Number of unique users
+- Last {week,month) package installations : Number of all package installation, without filter
+- Last {week,month) users : Number of all repository updates
+- New packages :
+- Most downloaded packages :
+- sort by popularity :

 ### TODO

 - More complex news system (one page per news, Markdown...)